jchristn/DatabaseWrapper/README.md

 - support for SELECT, INSERT, UPDATE, and DELETE, or raw queries
 - built-in sanitization

-## New in v1.1.4
+## New in v1.1.5
-- Instance method to create timestamp for the given database type.
+- Simplified (new) constructor for Expression
+- Additional Helper static methods to convert DataTable to useful objects (List<Dictionary>, Dictionary, List<dynamic>, dynamic)

 ## A Note on Sanitization
 Use of parameterized queries vs building queries dynamically is a sensitive subject.
 Proponents of parameterized queries have data on their side - that parameterization does the right thing to prevent SQL injection and other issues.  *I do not disagree with them*.
 However, it is worth noting that with proper care, you CAN build systems that allow you to dynamically build queries, and you SHOULD do so as long as you build in the appropriate safeguards.